Ephraim-Kamau/pitches/README.md

 ## PITCHES APP
 This is an application that allows users to write their pitch and submit it for reviews.
-The users can also view pitches made by others, comment on them and also vote for them.

 ### By Ephraim Kamau

 ### Description
+The application allows users to view pitches written by others, vote on them and also comment on them.
+Users can also write their pitches and post them on the app.

 | User Action                       |          Input                        |    Output                             |
 |-----------------------------------|---------------------------------------|---------------------------------------|